TrevorsDev/Iron-Johns-1.5/notes/navbar-issue-notes.md

-/*
-Project Notes: Navbar Rendering Issue (Mobile View)
+# Project Notes: Navbar Rendering Issue (Mobile View)

 ## Description:
 While building the responsive navbar for this project, I encountered a rendering issue specific to mobile view.
 When the hamburger icon was clicked to toggle the .nav-menu, one of the <li> elements (the "Order Online" button) was not displaying with the rest of the list.
-Instead, it rendered halfway up into the navbar, while the other <li> elements displayed below as intended.
+Instead, it rendered halfway up into the navbar, before then dropping down below the navbar in the fashion that the other <li> elements intended to do.

 ## Debugging Process:
 - I systematically eliminated causes like padding, z-index, and overflow properties.